MaGI Project for Precalculus (MATH 1011)

 Brooklyn College Learning Center

-The Learning Center, located in 1300 Boylan Hall, offers Brooklyn College students FREE peer tutoring in courses across the curriculum in a comfortable, supportive environment well stocked with computers and reference materials for student use.
-The Center is open every weekday, some evenings, and weekends.
+The Learning Center, 1300 Boylan Hall, offers Brooklyn College students free peer tutoring in courses across the curriculum in a comfortable, supportive environment well stocked with computers and reference materials for student use.
+The center is open every weekday, some evenings, and weekends.

 To find out more information about the Learning Center, please visit their website or call them at 718.951.5821.

-Brooklyn College Library: Math - Study Help Subject Guide Page
+Brooklyn College Library: "Mathematics — Study Help" Subject Guide

-The "Math - Study Help" Subject Guide page offers a comprehensive list of links to free online resources for various mathematical subject areas, such as Precalculus.
-The resources being linked to on this page can of great value in supplementing your course material and help you reinforce concepts, view examples, solve practice problems, and boost your confidence.
+The "Mathematics — Study Help" Subject Guide offers a comprehensive list of links to free online resources for various mathematical subject areas, such as Precalculus.
+These resources can be of great value in supplementing your course material and help you reinforce concepts, view examples, solve practice problems, and boost your confidence.